What To Do at The Hoover Dam – The 10 Best Things To Do

 The Hoover Dam is one of America’s greatest engineering feats, and it still stands among the most iconic structures in the Southwest today.
-The Hoover Dam was built in the 1930s.
+This great dam was built in the 1930s.
 It is a national historic landmark and is considered one of the seven wonders of modern civil engineering.
 Hoover Dam is a top tourist destination, and many say a trip to Las Vegas would not be complete without a visit to the dam.
 From water to air, there are plenty of ways to fit your plan.

 If you want to explore Hoover Dam while away from the crowds, a Las Vegas kayak tour on Hoover Dam is the perfect activity.
 You can kayak on Hoover Dam by Christianson Tours, where you’ll find plenty of options for exploring the natural areas around Las Vegas by boat.
 One of the best ways to take a personalized tour of Hoover Dam is to take a day trip that will take you on a scenic journey down the Colorado River.
 Along with great views of the dam, you’ll travel through the Black Canyon and learn about the area’s natural history as you go.
 For added convenience, Christianson Tours even offers a free shuttle service with convenient pickup points along the Las Vegas Strip.

 The Power Plant Tour is one of two tours you can take to learn more about the Dam.
 Note that tours run from 9:00 am to 5:00 pm daily and start at the Visitor Center.
 With the Power Plant Tour, you can (and should) buy tickets in advance.
 Tickets are available online.
 The factory tour begins with a video showcasing the history of Hoover Dam, followed by a 30-minute guided walk to the observatory.
 The tour then continues to the Nevada Wing, which is a publicly accessible part of the power plant.
 This tour also includes a presentation at the original exhibition building from the 1940s.